Quibi: What is it? And why did it fail?

 Quibi has recruited a who's who of stars to work on its programming, including Chrissy Teigen, Lebron James, Dwayne Johnson, Reese Witherspoon, Chance the Rapper, Kevin Hart, Jennifer Lopez, Idris Elba, Zac Efron, Tina Fey, Liam Hemsworth and husband-and-wife combo Joe Jonas and Sophie Turner (but on different shows), along with a bazillion others.
 It's also lured in big-name filmmakers like Steven Spielberg, Guillermo del Toro, Antoine Fuqua, Catherine Hardwicke and Ridley Scott to make series.

-The most significant change is widening its device support beyond mobile.
-The company added support for Apple's AirPlay in May to stream its programming on some TV screens, and in June, Quibi updated its Android and iOS apps to cast to Google's Chromecast and Chromecast-integrated TVs.
+The most significant was widening its device support beyond mobile.
+The company added support for Apple's AirPlay in May to stream its programming on some TV screens, and Quibi updated its Android and iOS apps to cast to Google's Chromecast and Chromecast-integrated TVs in June.
 In October, it added support for TV-streaming devices proper, releasing apps for Amazon Fire TV, Apple TV and Android TV.

 Quibi also added the ability to screenshot its shows in July, which would allow viewers to more easily share and meme its programming.

-Quibi founder Jeffrey Katzenberg, who was the head of Disney's movie division in the '80s and '90s and co-founded Dreamworks Animation, initially said the coronavirus' effect on people's viewing habits would be neutral to Quibi.
-But he later blamed the pandemic for "everything that has gone wrong" with Quibi's rough start.
+Quibi founder Jeffrey Katzenberg, who was the head of Disney's movie division in the '80s and '90s and co-founded Dreamworks Animation, initially believed the coronavirus' effect on people's viewing habits would be neutral to Quibi.
+But he later blamed the pandemic for "everything that has gone wrong."
 In the end, as he and Whitman announced their decision to shut Quibi down, they acknowledged the fundamental concept may have been flawed.

 "Quibi is not succeeding.
 Likely for one of two reasons: because the idea itself wasn't strong enough to justify a standalone streaming service or because of our timing," Whitman and Katzenberg said in a joint open letter.
 "Unfortunately, we will never know but we suspect it's been a combination of the two."